CamCoop1/FLARE/README.md

 batch_system : slurm
 ```

 For more details on the available batch systems see [b2luigi Batch System Specific Settings](https://b2luigi.belle2.org/usage/batch.html?highlight=batch#batch-system-specific-settings).
 Note some batch systems require/allow for you to pass batch-specific arguments which can also be defined in this YAML file.
-For example:

 ## Running Your Analysis